CommunityHiQ/Frends.Community.Oracle/README.md

 | 1.0.0 | Initial version of Oracle Query Task |
 | 2.0.0 | Breaking changes: target .netstandard, more user friendly task settings, csv output, all output types are now possibly to stream directly into a file |
 | 2.0.6 | Enabled detailed logging. |
+| 3.0.0 | Query ranamed and namespace changed to more generic to enable adding new task.
+Added BatchOperationOracle task.